jmbodnar/create-react-express/README.md

 Link to [notes for readme](https://drive.google.com/file/d/0B7lunJ3CJPuMTzNodmRRUUg1dmtpeXNnbzU2Z2sxRXUwMG0w/view)

+### Obstacles For Project Scope
+- what is the best way to provide authentication and user persistence?
+- React… What strategies to use in terms of Components and overall structure?
+- What data needs to be stored?
+- What key:value pairs should be initialized in schemas?
+- How should data be accessed by front end?
+- Heroku Deployment Collaboration… How to join parts of code into one?

+### Future Scope of App
+Possible future Scope includes:
+-> User specific profile pages upon login
+-> Users having ability to follow/ subscribe to other members’ page or recipes -> Users receiving suggested recipes based on prior searches or likes -> Users having different designations based on # of recipes submitted or types of recipes submitted -> Incorporating more food categories than are currently available

 ## About This Boilerplate

 This setup allows for a Node/Express/React app which can be easily deployed to Heroku.